 At the same time, International Paper seems to be incredibly undervalued compared to its peers.
-The average P/E ratio across the basic materials sector is about 15.
+The average price-to-earnings ratio across the basic materials sector is about 15.
 International Paper trades with a price-to-earnings ratio of about 10.
-This screams that there’s plenty of room for this stock to grow ahead.
+This tells investors that there’s plenty of room for this stock to grow ahead.

 Furthermore, like Rio Tinto, International paper has a strong history of returning value to its investors by way of dividends and share buybacks.
 The company has consistently increased its dividends over the past several consecutive years.
-The current dividend yield on the stock is 5.66%, making this a great income investment and yet another one of the best dividend stocks on the stock market today.
+The current dividend yield on the stock is 3.22%, making this a great income investment and yet another one of the best dividend-paying stocks on the stock market today.

 With a strong history of dominance in the paper products and packaging industry, a price-to-earnings ratio that suggests an extreme undervaluation, and a proven willingness to consistently return value to investors by way of dividends and share buybacks, International Paper is one of the best stocks in the basic materials sector.

 3. BHP Group (NYSE: BHP)

 BHP Group is one of the largest commodity mining companies in the world.
 The company mines a long list of raw materials including iron ore, coal, nickel, copper, oil, and natural gas.

 Founded in 1885, this is yet another legacy basic materials company that has earned its leadership position in its respective markets.
 Today, the company employs more than 80,000 people and generates well more than $42 billion in annual revenue.